flemay/3musketeers/docs/guide/make.md

 ## Complex targets

-In some situGations, targets become very complex due to the syntax and limitations of Make or you may simply prefer to write the task in Bash or other languages.
-Refer to the [patterns][linkPatterns] section for other Make alternatives.
+In some situations, targets become very complex due to the syntax and limitations of Make or you may simply prefer to write the task in Bash or other languages.
+Refer to section [patterns][linkPatterns] for other Make alternatives.

 ## Self-documented Makefile